Visible Wireless review: Unlimited high-speed data on Verizon's network for lower fees

 Why you can trust Android Central Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-If you’re looking to save money on your phone bill, you’ve likely already come across an ad for Visible and its unlimited data plan.
-If you’ve been paying AT&T, T-Mobile, or Verizon for unlimited, this plan could seem too good to be true, but it is.
-Just make sure you know what you’re getting with Visible, and more importantly, what you’re not getting.
-You’ll see features on expensive plans like premium data and 5G Ultra Wideband support but when it comes down to it, most people don’t need that at all.
+If you’re looking to save money on your phone bill, you’ve likely already come across an ad for Visible and its unlimited data plans.
+And, if you’ve been paying AT&T, T-Mobile, or Verizon for unlimited, Visible's prices could seem too good to be true.
+Before you switch, however, make sure you know what you’re getting with Visible, and more importantly, what you’re not getting.

 While there are a lot of prepaid carriers advertising unlimited data, many of them, like Mint Mobile, put a limit on how much high-speed data you can use.
-Visible on the other hand lets you use as much data as you want so if you need 100GB in a month, you’ve got it.
-The only catch is the speed, and unfortunately, that all depends on where you live.
+Visible on the other hand lets you use as much data as you want so if you need 100GB or more in a month, you’ve got it.
+As a Verizon-owned prepaid carrier, Visible uses Verizon's LTE and 5G network for all of its coverage, but speeds likely won't be a match for a premium Verizon plan.

 Visible Wireless Review: Price and availability